 Investment Objectives

-There are three (3) investment objectives of the County, listed in order of importance: safety, liquidity, and return on investment.
+There are four (4) investment objectives of the County, listed in order of importance: transparency, safety, liquidity, and return on investment.
 The order of these objectives is intended to minimize the risks inherent to any investment of funds.